Not worn in play

 concentric diamonds on right breast, with 'umbro' in white

 lower-case lettering underneath.
-White numbers on reverse, in the old Umbro
+White numbers on back, in the old Umbro

-font last worn by England on the previous year's tour.
+font last worn by England earlier in the year, against Israel.

 White shorts, with white

 stripe down seams, with a thin navy-blue stripe on each side.
 Red

 numbers on left thigh in the same font as on the back of the shirt,

 navy-blue concentric diamonds on left thigh, with 'umbro' in navy-blue

 lower-case lettering underneath.
 Embroidered emblem on right thigh.